gperetin/nix-config/README.md

 To force the flake to fetch updates for a single input (I use this for dotfiles repo):

     nix flake lock --update-input dotfiles

+To update all the package definitions:

+    nix flake update